 Given these very predictable differences, the way the age distribution changes over time will have a definite impact on the overall level of health insurance coverage in Delaware.
 This progression is found in Figure 3-7 below.
-Each line on the graph represents a different point in time.
-For example, the darkest line represents 1990, while the lightest represents the expected age distribution in 2020.
-In 1990, the largest age group is 30-34 and contains about 60,000 persons.

-By the year 2000, however, the largest group is 35-39.
-Their ranks are being swollen by net inmigration, which disproportionately affects those under the age of 50.
+In 1990, the largest age group is 20-39 and contains about 30% of the population.
+By the year 2010, however, the largest group is 40-64.
+Their ranks are being swollen by net in-migration, which disproportionately affects those under the age of 50 and the movement of the baby boomers through time.

 There are several observations to be made about Figure 3-7 below.
-First, the number of persons 20-24 is lowest in the year 2000 but is then projected to increase steadily for more than a decade.
+First, the proportion of the population both 0-19 and 20-39, decreases steadily over the coming decades.
 The falling numbers in this group are part of the reason Delaware's health coverage rates have been stable.
-As the proportion of this group begins to increase again, however, the tendency will be for overall risk to rise.
-Second, as the "baby boomers" which represent the bulge in the age distribution get older, their overall risk level should decrease.
+As the proportion of population in the two oldest groups increases, overall risk of being uninsured will fall.
+As the "baby boomers" age (and they represent a significant part of the age distribution), their overall risk level should decrease.
 The real issue, therefore, will be economic conditions in the state and in the nation as this huge group reaches what would normally be their peak earning years.
-Will they be the victims of another round of downsizing?
-Will they become frustrated with the lack of advancement since there are so many competing for the same jobs?
-Will they turn to self-employment as a means of increasing their standard of living?
-All of these are unknown at this point but are likely to have an affect either positive or negative on health insurance coverage.